-- Stop the abuse, bullying, or policy violation. - Protect the targeted youth. - Summon assistance from other leaders, authorities, etc. - Gather factual information about the bullying incident, including details of who was involved, what happened, and when and where it happened. - Notify parents or guardians of both the target and the youth who bullied. - · Take corrective action. - Notify the state and national Tech Trek Coordinators and Camp Directorr when warranted.
+- Stop the abuse, bullying, or policy violation. - Protect the targeted youth. - Summon assistance from other leaders, authorities, etc. - Gather factual information about the bullying incident, including details of who was involved, what happened, and when and where it happened. - Notify parents or guardians of both the target and the youth who bullied. - Take corrective action. - Notify the Program Director - Notify the state and national Tech Trek Coordinators and Camp Director when warranted.